“Majnoun Layla” is a suite of 6 movements for Piano (and optional Req)

 Love was known to the Arabs of the Badia as a likable act if secretly, and a disgrace if in public, so Arabs used to praise love stories and take pride in them if they were secret, and to stigmatize both lovers if their love was announced publicly.

-We see evidence of this in poems and hadiths that portray love as a dangerous act that only the brave and adventurous can afford, and that describe the lovers’ dates done secretly under the cover of the night or during the time of the tribe’s nap, and always in places far from witnesses.
+We see evidence of this in poems and hadiths that portray love as a dangerous act that only the brave and adventurous can afford, and that describes the lovers’ dates done secretly under the cover of the night or during the time of the tribe’s nap, and always in places far from witnesses.

 In Qais’s tribe, being a Bedouin tribe in Najd, love in public was considered a bad and offensive act for the lovers, and therefore their marriage was prohibited publicly, and the girl was often locked down to prevent any kind of contact with her beloved one, and sometimes forced to marry another man to avoid shame and scandal.